Email FacebookTwitterMenu burgerClose thin

 Stock options are when a company gives an employee the ability to purchase stock at a predetermined price at a given time.
 This may occur on a vesting schedule, where a number of shares become available each year over a series of years.
 Conversely, RSUs are grants of a stock that a company gives to an employee without any purchase.
 Employees get these either as shares or a cash equivalent.

-Choosing stock options vs. RSUs is a tough decision, as there are positives and negatives to both.
+Choosing between stock options vs. RSUs is a tough decision, as there are positives and negatives to both.
 Generally, it boils down to the fact that RSUs are less risky, as they don’t involve spending any money to get the stock.
-However, keep in mind that as an employee receiving either you likely won’t have a choice.
-It’s important to know what you’re being offered and how it works before you make a decision on your full compensation package.
+However, keep in mind that employees rarely have a choice.
+Therefore, it’s critical to understand what you’re offered and how it works before you make a decision on your full compensation package.

 Tips for Investing

-- If your employer is offering you stock options or RSUs, it might make sense to consult with a financial advisor.
+• If your employer is offering you stock options or RSUs, it might make sense to consult with a financial advisor.
 Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area.
 You can have a free introductory call with your advisor matches to decide which one you feel is right.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo Credit: © iStock/djiledesign, © iStock/cnythzl, © iStock/designer491